Nyahstic2/ToDos/README.md

 ## Licença

-MIT License - veja o arquivo LICENSE para detalhes.
+Distribuído sob a licença MIT.
+Consulte o arquivo [LICENSE](LICENSE) para obter informações detalhadas.